 All day, rain was pouring, but this did not deter the riders from performing the horse race in Todos Santos.
 (Photo copyright © by Kaj Halberg)

 During the hurricane, this dog in Todos Santos has been thoroughly smeared in mud.
 (Photo copyright © by Kaj Halberg)

-Bull elephant’s head (Pedicularis groenlandica) is found in Arctic Canada and Greenland, and in high mountains of western North America.
+Bull elephant’s head (Pedicularis groenlandica) is a species of lousewort, distributed in Arctic Canada and Greenland, and in high mountains of western North America.
 It grows in wet areas, especially along riverbanks.
 The flower of this species has a long, pointed beak, which curves upward, resembling an elephant’s lifted trunk, while the lateral lobes resemble an elephant’s ears.

 The generic name Pedicularis is derived from the Latin pediculus (‘louse’).
 According to an old superstition, louseworts could transfer lice to people and cattle, or, according to another belief, the exact opposite was the case, namely that they were able to rid people and cattle of lice!

 Other lousewort species are shown on the pages Plants: Flora of the Alps, and Himalayan flora.

 Bull elephant’s head, photographed during a heavy rain shower, Olympic National Park, Washington, United States.
 (Photo copyright © by Kaj Halberg)

 The yellow-billed stork (Mycteria ibis) is distributed in sub-Saharan Africa and western Madagascar, with the largest concentration in East Africa, where it is very common locally.

 Rain clouds darken the sky behind yellow-billed storks, as they are about to land near the shore of Lake Manyara, Tanzania.
 Egyptian geese (Alopochen aegyptiacus) are seen in the background.
 (Photo copyright © by Kaj Halberg)